 Paul’s ministry flourished, in part because of the power of God that brought healing and deliverance from demonic oppression.
 Many Ephesians who had been enamored with magical practices (what we’d call dark magic, not stage magic) renounced these practices and publicly burned their books of magic.

 This sounds innocuous enough to us, but it doesn’t take too much imagination to see how the success of Paul’s ministry led to trouble.
-Magic and superstition permeated Ephesian culture, so that the burning of magic books would have seemed antisocial.
-It would be rather like if a whole bunch of people in my city got together and burned their their Christian books.
-Moreover, the people who wrote, bought, and sold books of magic would rightly have perceived an economic threat from Paul and those influenced by him.
-This latter issue, the economic danger posed by Paul, in fact led to a major brouhaha in Ephesus.
+Magic and superstition permeated the Ephesian culture so that the burning of magic books would have seemed antisocial.
+It would be rather like if a whole bunch of people in my city got together and burned their Christian books.
+Moreover, the people who wrote bought, and sold books of magic would rightly have perceived an economic threat from Paul and those influenced by him.
+This latter issue, the economic danger posed by Paul, in fact, led to a major uproar in Ephesus.

 As Paul’s ministry began to thrive in Ephesus, a certain Demetrius became concerned.
 He was a silversmith who made little pieces of jewelry in the image of the goddess Artemis or, as most scholars think, of her temple.
 These were not souvenirs that worshipers took home with them, but rather small offerings given to the goddess when devotees visited her temple.
 Demetrius, noting the growing impact of Paul’s ministry, gathered the other silversmiths together and presented his case: